awsdocs/amazon-ses-developer-guide/doc-source/e-faq.md

 + Ensure that you remove addresses that hard bounce from your list, so that they are removed long before they are converted to spamtraps\.
 + Ensure that you're monitoring engagement by your recipients, and stop sending to recipients who haven't engaged with your emails or website recently\.
 Time frames for what an "engaged user" is depend on your use case, but generally speaking if users haven't opened or clicked your emails in several months, you should consider removing them unless you have evidence that they do want your mail\.
 + Be very careful with re\-engagement campaigns where you intentionally contact people who haven't interacted with you recently\.
 These efforts tend to be highly risky, and can often cause problems not only with spamtrap sending, but also with bounces and complaints\.
 + Send an opt\-in message to your entire mailing list and keep only the recipients who click on the verification link\.
-In addition to removing inactive recipients from your list, this procedure will remove spamtrap addresses as well\.
-However, we don't recommend using this technique if you think that your mailing list might contain a lot of bad addresses and/or you already have a problem with bounces, because it might cause your bounce rate to reach the point at which your sending is put on probation or shut down\.
+In addition to removing inactive recipients from your list, this procedure also helps remove spamtrap addresses\.
+However, we don't recommend using this technique if you think that your mailing list might contain a lot of bad addresses, or if your account already has a problem with bounces, because it might cause your account's bounce rate to increase further\.

 ## Amazon SES Manual Investigation FAQ<a name="e-faq-mi"></a>

 ### Q1\.
-I received a probation or shutdown notice for a manual investigation\.
-What does that mean?<a name="mi-q1"></a>
+What should I do if I receive a notification stating that my account is under review or that my sending is paused because of a manual investigation?<a name="mi-q1"></a>

 An Amazon SES investigator has identified a significant problem with your sending\.
 Typical problems include, but aren't limited to, the following:
 + Your sending violates the [AWS Acceptable Use Policy](https://aws.amazon.com/aup/) \(AUP\)\.
 + Your emails appear to be unsolicited\.
 + Your content is associated with a use case that Amazon SES doesn't support\.

-If the problem is correctable, your account is put on probation and you're given a certain amount of time \(rather than a certain volume of mail, as with bounces and complaints\) to correct the problem\.
-If the problem is uncorrectable, your account is suspended without a probation period\.
+If we believe that the problem can be corrected, we place your account under review for a certain amount of time\.
+While your account is under review, you should make changes to your email sending practices to correct the issue\.

+If we don't believe that the problem can be corrected, or if the problem is very severe, we might pause your account's ability to send email without first placing your account under review\.

 ### Q2\.
-Why would you do a manual investigation?<a name="mi-q2"></a>
+What issues could cause you to perform a manual review of my email sending?<a name="mi-q2"></a>

-There are a variety of reasons\.
-These include, but aren't limited to, the following:
+There are several issues that could cause us to begin a manual review of your account\.
+These reasons include, but aren't limited to, the following:
-+ Recipients contact Amazon SES to complain about your emails\.
++ Recipients contact Amazon SES to complain about email sent from your account\.
-+ We detect a significant change in your sending patterns\.
++ We detect unusual changes in your email sending patterns\.
-+ The spam filters of Amazon SES flag a significant portion of your emails\.
++ Our spam filters find characteristics of your email that are typical of unsolicited or low\-quality content\.

-The probation or suspension notification indicates the issue at a high level\.
-For some problems, we are able to provide more specific details\.
+When we place your account under review or pause your account's ability to send email, we send you a notification\.
+In most cases, this notification contains information about the issue, and provides information about the next steps you can take\.

 ### Q3\.
 What are "unsolicited" emails?<a name="mi-q3"></a>

 Unsolicited emails are emails that the recipient didn't explicitly ask to receive\.
 This includes cases in which a recipient signs up for a certain type of mail \(for example, notifications\), and instead is sent a different type of mail \(for example, advertisements\)\.

-If the probation or suspension notice indicates that unsolicited sending is your problem, you should provide the following information in your appeal:
+When we place your account under review or pause your account's ability to send email, we send you a notification\.
+If you receive a notification stating that we're taking one of these actions because of an issue with unsolicited email, send an email to [ses\-review@amazon\.com](mailto:ses-review@amazon.com) from the email address associated with your AWS account\.
+In your message, include the following information:
 + Are all the messages that you send specifically requested by the recipient, and do they comply with the [AWS Acceptable Use Policy](https://aws.amazon.com/aup/)?
 + Have you acquired email addresses in any way other than a customer specifically interacting with you or your website and requesting emails from it?
 You should explain how you acquired your mailing list\.
 + How do your subscribe and unsubscribe processes work?
 You should include your opt\-in and opt\-out links\.

 ### Q4\.
-What should I do if I receive a probation or suspension notice for a manual investigation?<a name="mi-q4"></a>
+What should I do if I receive a notification stating that my account is under review or that my sending is paused because of a manual review?<a name="mi-q4"></a>

-As with any probation or suspension, fix the underlying problem that is causing the issue specified in the probation or suspension notice, and then appeal to get your case reevaluated\.
-For information about the appeal process, see the FAQs on probation and suspension\.
+Identify the cause of the issue, and then correct it\.
+After you make changes that you believe will resolve the issue, send an email to [ses\-review@amazon\.com](mailto:ses-review@amazon.com) from the email address associated with your AWS account\.
+In your message, provide detailed information about the steps you've taken to resolve the issue, and describe how these steps prevent the issue from happening again in the future\.
+If we agree that the changes you've made appropriately address the issue, we'll cancel the review period on your account\.

 ### Q5\.
 What types of problems do you view as "correctable?"<a name="mi-q5"></a>